yapjoonsiong/tp/docs/DeveloperGuide.md

 The Parser classes is responsible for receiving user input and converting it into commands which are directly passed to respective classes.

-The class diagram below is an overview of relationship between Parser classes and other classes.
+The simplified  class diagram below is an overview of relationship between Parser classes and other classes.

 ![alt_text](media/ParserClassDiagram.JPG)